HassiumTeam/Hassium/docs/Standards.md

 myVar := 4;
 ```

-Variable names should be pascelCase always.
+Variable names should be camelCase always.
 This means that variable names
 containing more than one word shouldLookLikeThis, where the first word is
 lower case and the rest of the words start with uppercase.